torchpipe/torchpipe/examples/llama2/README.md

 ```

 ## Export llama2 models
-> This step can be done on CPU if you do not have enough GPU memory.
+> These steps can be done on CPU (by remove `--device cuda`) if you do not have enough GPU memory.

 ```bash
 # batchful part